CSCI172SP24/final-projects-group-machine-minds-3/README.md

 We want to solve the problem of robot safety with our safe cat car.
 For safety it avoids obstacles, locks/unlocks, and can scream.
 It can also can move around and follow objects/lines (very well-behaved).

 ## Objectives - Safe Cat Car
-+ Front object avoidance via ultrasonic sensor
++ Front object avoidance via ultrasonic sensor (distance indicates closeness -> avoid)
-+ Rear object avoidance via IR pair sensors
++ Rear object avoidance via IR pair sensors (any non-zero output indicates closeness -> avoid)
-+ Object following via IR pair sensors
++ Object following via IR pair sensors (specific non-zero output indicates closeness -> follow)
-+ Lock/unlock functionality via IR remote
++ Buzzer to interface with user (can be applied in many scenarios to mean different things)
-+ Buzzer to interface with user
++ Lock/unlock functionality via IR remote (simplest form of controlled user input)
-+ Basic robot movement via IR remote
++ Basic robot movement via IR remote (simplest form of controlled user input)
-+ Line following via line following sensor
++ Line following via line following sensor (only way to accurately measure color on ground)

 ## Group Plan
 05/25/2024 - Robot movement initialization code shall be completed.
 Robot shall be fully constructed. \